beartype/beartype/README.rst

     Wherever you can (which is mostly nowhere), prefer typing.Literal_.
-Sure, typing.Literal_ is mostly useless, but it's standardized across type-checkers in a mostly useless way.
+Sure, typing.Literal_ is mostly useless, but it's standardized across type checkers in a mostly useless way.
 Everywhere else, default to ``beartype.vale.IsEqual``.

     See ``help(beartype.vale.IsEqual)`` for further details.